min2ha/ukwa-site/content/target/37564/index.en.md

   "subject": "EU Referendum"
 }

-# Centre for Economic Performance: Brexit or fixit? the trade and welfare effects of leaving the European Union

 Concludes that that leaving the EU would be likely to impose substantial costs on the UK economy and would be a very risky gamble.